 On a per-PP level, it will be necessary for technical communities to determine the underlying assumptions that the TOE relies on a cloud service provider to satisfy, the extent to which existing SFRs can be tested in a cloud setting, any workarounds or updates to the required activities for those tests that cannot be done strictly as written, and any cloud-specific SFRs that need to be added as implementation-dependent requirements to ensure that cloud-specific threats are adequately mitigated.
 This information may also depend on the specific cloud service provider being used, so consultation with a wide variety of software vendors, cloud service providers, and end users is recommended to ensure the broadest possible set of use cases are being considered.

 Security best practices are well-established principles and the cloud validation schemes used by different nations should have significant overlap.
-Once the applicability of one validation scheme is assessed as a baseline, the process for adapting this to other such schemes should be straightforward.
+Once the applicability of one validation scheme is assessed as a reference, the process for adapting this to other such schemes should be straightforward.
 Ultimately the buy-in of individual CCRA participants will affect the cloud validation schemes that need to be assessed for a given PP or PP-Module.